-Carl H. Klaus, Professor Emeritus at the University of Iowa and founder of Iowa’s Nonfiction Writing Program, is primarily an author of journals that chronicle significant personal experience in the form of essays rather than notes and jottings.
+Carl H. Klaus, Professor Emeritus at the University of Iowa and founder of Iowa’s Nonfiction Writing Program, was primarily an author of journals that chronicled significant personal experience in the form of essays rather than notes and jottings.
 Information about each of his books can be found on the right-hand side of this page, and excerpts from each of them can be found by clicking on the available links.

 The Ninth Decade: An Octogenarian’s Chronicle

 Klaus’s new work is the first detailed account of octogenarian life— the fastest growing demographic in the industrialized world.
 Covering seven and a half years in six-month installments, The Ninth Decade provides a detailed record not only of his octogenarian experience and survival routines, but also of his loving companion Jackie, strikingly different from him in her physical well-being, practical outlook, sociable temperament, and vigorous workouts.
 Cameos of their eighty-year-old friends and relatives near and far, as well as bios of notable eighty-year-olds produce a wide-ranging portrayal of advanced aging for persons in their sixties, seventies, and eighties, as well as specialists devoted to care of the aged and to the study of aging.
 [An excerpt from The Ninth Decade is available via links on this page and the book excerpts page here. ]

 “Carl Klaus, to whom all American essayists should be indebted for his ruminations on the form, has blessed us with a scouting report of what lies ahead for those lucky enough to make it to our eighties—in prose that is intimate, warm, impeccably honest, flavorful and attentive to the minute surprises of daily life.”—Phillip Lopate, editor, The Glorious American Essay”